One-Minute Book Reviews

 “The headmaster was known for ‘extreme strictness and loss of temper on occasions, mixed with the deepest kindness, compassion and care for the forming of boys’ minds and souls… He was a genius at teaching.’
 When it came to eccentricity, Mr Tibbits faced stiff competition from his staff.”

 Quote from the book: “The teaching was old-fashioned, and sometimes downright out-of-date.
-Textbooks had not been renewed since the founding of the school: in geography lessons, 1960s boys found themselves learning about the exciting new invention of the mechanical combine harvester – which actually had come into widespread use in the 1930s.”
+Textbooks had not been renewed since the founding of the school: in geography lessons, 1960s boys found themselves learning about the exciting new invention of the mechanical combine harvester – which had actually come into widespread use in the 1930s.”

 Probability that I will review the book: 100%